Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Improvement via a Compact Representation of RNGs

+\begin{proof} Let $H$ be a set of half-edges defined as follows: the set $H$ is the union of all net-edges from $N$, and, for each \emph{batch-edge} $e_j \in E_{i,s}$, the successors of the two half-edges of $e_j$ in $\RNG_i$; see Figure~\ref{fig:set-H}.

+By definition, we have $|H| = O(s)$, and thus it takes $O(n \log s)$ time to compute $H$.
+This is done by using Lemma~\ref{lem:6neighbors} to find the incident edges of the head of each $e_j$ and Lemma~\ref{lem:face_traversal-pre-suc} to identify the successors of each $e_j$.

-\begin{proof} Let $F$ be the set of half-edges that contains all net-edges from $N$, as well as, for each \emph{batch-edge} $e_j \in E_{i,s}$, the two successors of $e_j$ in $\RNG_i$, one for each endpoint of $e_j$.
-By definition, we have $|F| = O(s)$, and it takes $O(n \log s)$ time to compute $F$, using Lemma~\ref{lem:6neighbors}.
-Now, we perform parallel walks through the face-cycles of $\RNG_i$, using Lemma~\ref{lem:6neighbors} and Lemma~\ref{lem:face_traversal}.
-We have one walk for each half-edge in $F$, and each walk proceeds until it encounters the tail of a half-edge from $F$ (including the starting half-edge itself).
-By Lemma~\ref{lem:face_traversal}, in each step of these parallel walks we need $O(n\log s)$ time to find the next edge on the face-cycle and then we need $O(s\log s)$ time to check whether these new edges are in $F$.
-Because $F$ contains the net-edges of $N$, by property~(N2), each walk finishes after $O(n/s)$ steps, and thus the total time for this procedure is $O(n^2\log s / s)$.
+Now starting from the half-edges in $H$, we perform parallel walks through the face-cycles of $\RNG_i$, one walk per half-edge.
+Each such walk proceeds until it encounters the tail of a half-edge in $H$ (including the starting half-edge itself).
+In each step of these walks, we use Lemma~\ref{lem:6neighbors} and Lemma~\ref{lem:face_traversal-next} to find the next half-edges on the face-cycles in $O(n\log s)$ time, and then we check whether these new half-edges belong to $H$ in $O(s\log s)$ time.
+Because $H$ contains the net-edges of $N$, by statement~(\emph{N2}) of Observation~\ref{obs:s-net}, each walk finishes after $O(n/s)$ steps, and thus, the total time for this procedure is $O \big( (n^2/s) \log s \big)$.

-Next, we build an auxiliary \emph{undirected} graph $H$, as follows: the vertices of $H$ are the endpoints of the half-edges in $F$.
-Furthermore, $H$ contains undirected edges for all the half-edges in $F$ and additional \emph{compressed edges}, that represent the outcomes of the walks: if a walk started from the head $u$ of a half-edge in $F$ and ended at the tail $v$ of a half-edge in $F$, we add an edge from $u$ to $v$ in $H$, and we label it with the number of steps that were needed for the walk.
-Thus, $H$ contains \emph{$F$-edges}, and \emph{compressed edges}; see Figure~\ref{fig:graph-H}.
-Clearly, after all the walks have been performed, we can construct $H$ in $O(s)$ time, using $O(s)$ words of workspace.
+Next, we build an auxiliary \emph{undirected} (multi-)graph $G$ as follows: the vertices of $G$ are the endpoints of the half-edges in $H$ and the endpoints of the half-edges of $E_{i,s}$.\footnote{Not all the endpoints of half-edges in $E_{i,s}$ are necessarily included as endpoints of half-edges in $H$: the successor of a half-edge from $E_{i,s}$ might be \emph{Null}.
+In this case, we still want to include the endpoints of this half-edge in $G$.} Furthermore, $G$ contains undirected edges for all the half-edges in $H$ and additional \emph{compressed edges}, that represent the outcomes of the walks: if a walk started from the head $q$ of a half-edge in $H$ and ended at the tail $p$ of a half-edge in $H$, we add an edge from $q$ to $p$ in $G$, and we label it with the number of steps that were needed for the walk, i.e., the number of half-edges between $q$ and $p$ on that face-cycle.
+Thus, $G$ contains \emph{$H$-edges}, and \emph{compressed edges}; see Figure~\ref{fig:emst-graph-G}.
+Clearly, after all the walks have been terminated, we can construct $G$ in $O(s)$ time, using $O(s)$ cells of workspace.